 Notwithstanding, parents need to be mindful that their children may be photographed by other parents or visitors at Meriden School events or events at other Schools or venues.

-Students may only take photographs at school with the permission of their Head of School.
+Students may only take photographs at school with the permission of Head of Student Wellbeing or Head of Junior School.